Food Price Increase Exacerbates Hunger

 - Agriculture should maintain and further expand the high priority given to it by national governments and international development agencies, and its resources should be increased accordingly.

-- The promotion of site-specific agriculture is a key component of the food system and an important tool for fulfilling the human right to food.
+- The promotion of sustainable and resilient agriculture is a key component of the food system and an important tool for fulfilling the human right to food.

 - Countries in the Global South need to implement integrated, transparent and participatory regional policies that focus particularly on the agricultural sector and its linkages.